dzirbel/resume/README.md

 ### Dominic Zirbel's Resume | [View PDF](http://dzirbel.github.io/resume/v2/resume.pdf)

-My official resume.
 Please contact me with any questions, comments, or if you think I might be a good fit for a position at `dominiczirbel@gmail.com`.
-Thank you for your interest!

-Last updated August 2023.
+Last updated September 2023.
 References and official transcripts are available on request.